 There are two different ways to actually move the money in your 401(k):

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into your new plan.
-Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+- Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into your new plan.
+Each firm is different, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your IRA or new 401(k).
-This is also called a 60-day rollover because you need to redeposit the money within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the savings directly into your new account.
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money in the short term.
-Your St. Louis Hills, MO financial advisor will help you understand what the best way to proceed is.
+Like cashing out a 401(k), an indirect rollover is usually not a good idea except under specific circumstances.
+Your St. Louis Hills, MO financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Mistakes

-• Not weighing all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits your current plan doesn't.
+- Not weighing all your options — If you like your current 401(k) plan, you may be better off sticking with it.
+But you would not longer be able to contribute to it, and a new account may have tools and resources your current plan doesn't.

-• Not opening a new account first — If you do rollover your 401(k), it's important to open a new account first and inform your new custodian that they'll be receiving a rollover check.
-If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that could be subject to taxes.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that you might have to pay taxes on.

-• Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your retirement funds could significantly impact what you have available for your golden rules.
+- Neglecting your old 401(k) — While you might be surprised that people lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but accidentally leaving behind your retirement funds could significantly reduce how much you put away for retirement.

-• Not taking into account the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The funds you roll over must be the "same property."
+Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and move those assets into a new account.
+The IRS considers that taxable income, and if you're under 59½ you'll also be subject to a 10% early withdrawal penalty.

 We also assist St. Louis Hills, MO residents with:

-Your unique situation will dictate which 401(k) option is best for you.
-Many in St. Louis Hills, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+What to do with your 401(k) from your previous job depends on your unique situation.
+Many people in St. Louis Hills, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
-We’re built on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
+We’re based on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in St. Louis Hills, MO today.